bdurand/consistent_random/README.md

 ## Introduction

-This Ruby gem generates consistent random values within a defined scope, tied to a specific name.
+This Ruby gem allows you to generate consistent random values tied to a specific name within a defined scope.
 It ensures that random behavior remains consistent within a particular context, such as handling feature rollouts.
 For example, when enabling a new feature for a subset of requests, the gem ensures the behavior remains consistent across requests within a defined scope.

 ## Usage